-costs, and a reduction on in effluent system costs.
-Key areas of cost savings a are described in further detail helow

-399. Cavalier has estimated the cost savings that arise as being [] per year or [] over five years.
-As s outlined below, the Commission has made some adj justments to these figures and our estimate is that non-capital cost savings would be worth between [] over five years, depending on the post-merge er volumes.
-As a comparison, these savings were previously considered by the Commission to be [] p year or [] over five years in Decision 725.

-- 400. As with the estimates accepted by the Commission in Decision 725, Cavalier's estimates are based on the level of production remaining largely unchanged as between the factual and the counterfactual.
+- 419. CWH would obtain cost savings as a result of the transaction because of a reduction in non-capital costs, such as salaried and wage staff costs, administration expenses, repairs and maintenance costs, reductions in variable electricity, electricity lines charges and coal and gas costs, and a reduction in effluent system costs.
+Key areas of cost savings are described in further detail below. - 420.
+Cavalier has estimated the cost savings that arise as being [] per year or [] over five years.
+As outlined below, the Commission has made some adjustments to these figures and our estimate is that non-capital cost savings would be worth between [] over five years, depending on the post-merger volumes.
+As a comparison, these savings were previously considered by the Commission to be [] per year or [] over five years in Decision 725. - 421.
+As with the estimates accepted by the Commission in Decision 725, Cavalier's estimates are based on the level of production remaining largely unchanged as between the factual and the counterfactual.
 However, because of the potential post-merger scouring price increases, there could be a reduction in scouring volumes post-merger.
-Consequently, we have adjusted the estimates of variable cost savings to account for potential lower post-merger volumes. - 401.
-In the scenario of a 15% price increase and with demand elasticity of -1, we estimate that the post-merger volume of scouring would reduce by around 17 million tonnes per year.
-241 - 402.
-The categories of individual cost savings claimed are those accepted by the Commission in Decision 725 and are updated to accord with present circumstances. - 403.
+Consequently, we have adjusted the estimates of variable cost savings to account for potential lower post-merger volumes. - 422.
+In the scenario of a 15% price increase and with demand elasticity of -1, we estimate that the post-merger volume of scouring would reduce by around [] tonnes per year.
+266 - 423.
+The categories of individual cost savings claimed are those accepted by the Commission in Decision 725 and are updated to accord with present circumstances. - 424.
 The cost savings accepted by the Commission were upheld by the High Court as public benefits as they are reduced inputs to achieve the same outputs, regardless of whether CWH passes on the cost savings in the factual.
-Further, the High Court noted the Commission was cautious in analysing the level of savings and considered no further downward adjustment was required.242 The main areas where savings are expected are as follows.
+Further, the High Court noted the Commission was